Gaucho-Rocket-Project/rocketgroundcontrol/README.md

 ### 💻 *How to contribute?*

 - Check out the original Qgroundcontrol [Developer Guide](https://dev.qgroundcontrol.com/en/).
-- Ask questions & give suggestions! (in-person or on slack / email Cheng (GCS lead))
+- Ask questions & give suggestions! (in-person or on slack / email Cheng (GCS lead) at cxi@ucsb.edu)
 - Code (and document)!

 ---